What is Corporate Sponsorship?

 Some startup founders are anti-corporation.
 They believe that big companies can not understand their problems.
 Actually, all companies were small at some point.
 It’s like thinking that older people do not understand kids because they forgot what it is to be young.
 The truth is that many moments in human history repeat and people do remember the past.

-Inexperienced entrepreneurs should know that sharing ideas with people who understand and help should not be perceived as a failure, a self-betrayal, escape or a trap.
+Inexperienced entrepreneurs should know that business collaboration and sharing ideas with people who understand and help should not be perceived as a failure, a self-betrayal, escape or a trap.
 It can be viewed as a controlled mutually beneficial process instead.
 Smaller companies can learn a lot from the big ones.

 What's in it for the startups, entrepreneurs, academics, NGOs etc